By: Roliena Slingerland

 Lucille drops her voice to a whisper.
 “And no hospital.”
 She pulls back with a prim look to her face, lips pressed together knowingly.
 “Hates the place.”

 Lucille shrugs.
 “All I know is he hates the place.
 My Stuart went there and he died, you know?
 That was it.
-When them doors sealed behind him, I just knew in here,” she patted her generous bosom, “that he wasn’t coming out of that anymore.”
+When them doors sealed behind him, I just knew in here,” she patted her generous bosom, “that he wasn’t coming out of there anymore.”

-You don’t tell mother of the decaying shell in the easy chair.
+She refuses to tell mother of the decaying shell in the easy chair.
 Of the rank breath, the vile tongue.
 Of another cancer that seems to have infiltrated him, its vine-like tentacles twisting through and around his soul.

 “Nature has its ways.”